gcolomar/instagram-politician/README.md

 # Instagram Content Audit

-Most people have years of Instagram history they've forgotten about — messages, comments, and posts that contain personal information, strong opinions, or content that could be embarrassing in a different context.
-If you ran for office tomorrow, would you know what's sitting in your account?
+Most people have years of Instagram history they've forgotten about like messages, comments, and posts that contain personal information, strong opinions, or content that could be embarrassing in a different context.
+If you ran for office tomorrow, **would you know what's sitting in your account?**

 This tool scans your full Instagram export and surfaces what's there, so you know what you're carrying.
 Everything runs on your own AWS account; no data is stored by the application.